AdobeDocs/workfront.en/help/quicksilver/manage-work/issues/convert-issues/resolving-and-resolvable-objects.md

 When you change the status of the task or project to a custom status, the status of the issue changes to a custom issue status only if the following two conditions are met:

-* The "Automatically set issue statuses to match the resolvable object using the Status keys" option is selected.
+* The "Automatically update Resolvable Issue status when the status of the Resolving Object changes" option is selected.
 For more information about how to enable this setting, see [Set up Adobe Workfront to handle Resolvable Objects](#set-up-adobe-workfront-to-handle-resolvable-objects).

 * The custom status of the project or task has the same three letter code as the custom status of the issue.